“Would you mind explaining things from the beginning?” Kaela asked, as they ran towards the village.

 “I wouldn’t be so sure about that…” Dimetrios stated.

-They stopped dead in their tracks.
+They had let their guard down while speaking and forgot to keep an eye on their surroundings.
 A large group of people stood in front of them, blocking their path.
 Kaela knew immediately that it was the members of Dark Soul, preparing to attack them.

 “Lord Achilles has sent us to destroy you!” one of the men bellowed.
 “Do you have any last words?”